-In summary, the applicant adequately demonstrates the availability of sufficient funds for the capital and working capital needs of the proposal and adequately demonstrates that the financial feasibility of the project is based on reasonable projections of costs and charges.
+In summary, the applicant adequately demonstrates that sufficient funds will be available for the capital and operating needs of the project.
+Furthermore, the applicant adequately demonstrates that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
 Therefore, the application is conforming to this criterion.